-From Noi Bai airport, it is easy to call yourself a Grab car (remember you need to pay them the 2-way gate fare of 30,000 VND ~ $1.5 USD).
+From Noi Bai airport, it is easy to call yourself a Grab car (remember you need to pay them the two-way gate fare of 30,000 VND to 1.5 USD).
 This will save you money and the headache of getting a taxi.
 Make sure you have the Grab app downloaded to your phone.
 You can do this before your travels or by using the airport wifi once you arrive.
 Choose a proper pickup and drop-off point to avoid communication issues.
 If you decide to use Grab, you won’t have to exchange money at the airport since you can pay by credit card.
 In addition to Grab, Muvv is a new airport transportation platform that makes getting to and from the airport very easy.
 You can book them in advance before you depart for Hanoi, just update your travel information and an eager driver will be waiting for you!

 If you do not want to resort to modern technology and would like to partake in some traditional alternatives, just hail a taxi.
 There will be a taxi lineup the moment you walk out of the airport.
 Notable and reliable brands are:

 - Taxi Mai Linh (phone no. 024 38 222 666): the remarkably green cab with its name “Mai Linh” on both sides.